 Retail Banking and Wealth Management - Canada

-To help fight against tax evasion and protect the integrity of tax systems, governments around the world are introducing a new information-gathering and reporting requirement for financial institutions.
-This is known as the Common Reporting Standard (“the CRS”), as coordinated by the Organisation for Economic Development (OECD), and we’d like to help you understand what it means for you.
+Governments around the world are introducing a new information-gathering and reporting requirement for financial institutions to help fight against tax evasion and protect the integrity of tax systems.
+This is known as the Common Reporting Standard (“the CRS”), as coordinated by the Organisation for Economic Development (OECD).
+Draft legislation to support the implementation of the CRS in Canada was announced on April 15th, 2016.

-If you have any specific questions regarding the tax residency for you or your business, please contact a professional tax adviser, as we are unable to provide tax advice.
-You may also visit the Canada Revenue Agency website for more information.
+If you have any specific questions regarding tax residency or the CRS, please contact a professional tax advisor as we are unable to provide tax advice.
+You may also visit the CRA website for more information Canada Revenue Agency.